rage/programming-23/data/index.md

 ## Lectures

-Live lectures can be followed on Thursdays at 10:15 in [Zoom](https://helsinki.zoom.us/j/67196324222?pwd=VGVKdlA5S1pFb1pOS3QzNnRGcVBBdz09)
+Live lectures can be followed on Thursdays at 10:15 in [Zoom](https://helsinki.zoom.us/j/61997878100?pwd=VkJYZmRoN1M5R21uZVlFaUdkYlJDUT09) (Link updated for Advanced Course!)

 The lecture recordings are shared on this page after the lectures.